ekerstein/codewithgpt/README.md

 # Code with GPT

-Chat interface that allows you to send your code repository to OpenAI while asking questions.
+Chat interface that allows you to send your code repository to OpenAI when asking questions.

 ![2024-02-12 Screenshot](https://github.com/ekerstein/codewithgpt/assets/6055508/1bfcdf3e-c6fa-4aa2-961a-7be84a41b767)